top of page

 So what's at stake if we continue to perpetuate this false model of church?
 To adequately understand the cost of doing "church" incorrectly, we must consider the following points:

-1) Financial Investment
+1) Financial Burden

 Building or buying a "church" and then supplying and maintaining it is an enormous financial investment.
 Furnishings, acoustic equipment, occasional renovations and expansions, and regular maintenance are just a few of the expenses to consider.
 Then, of course, there’s the salary of an academically accredited “pastor”, which church members are expected to finance so that he can oversee every function of the church program.
 On account of this enormous investment, church leaders and members are frequently pressured into delivering results, even if those results are sometimes artificial and lack the power of the Holy Spirit.